scafi/scafi.github.io/pages/docs.md

 ```scala
 val leader = S(grain = 10, metric = () => 1)
 ```
-The previous snippet is used to elect leader with a mean distance of 10 hops between two leaders.
+The previous snippet is used to elect leaders with a mean distance of 10 hops between two leaders.
 The output is a boolean field that is true in correspondence of devices that are currently leader.